iamajaysharma/BankSimulation/README.md

 A task is a service work the customer brings to the bank and requests the teller to complete for them.
 A customer may bring a sequence of tasks each time they enter the bank.
-A task will be one of following types:
-(1) opening an account
-(2) transferring a fund
-(3) general inquiry
-Each task can be described by the following data attributes type char type of the task. (‘o’, ‘t’ and i’ can be used to represent the three types)
+A task will be one of following types: opening an account,  transferring a fund, general inquiry Each task can be described by the following data attributes type char type of the task. (‘o’, ‘t’ and i’ can be used to represent the three types)

 processTime int the time (in minutes) normally required to process the task.
-For an underAge customer, only (1) and (3) types can be processed.
  If an underAge brings in a transferring a fund task, the teller will not process it.
-TELLER

 A teller is a person who works at the counter to serve customers (ie. to complete tasks brought in by customers).
 Tellers are divided into two levels: junior and senior.
 When two or more tellers are available and there is only one customer waiting, then the teller who